 Integration in the digital process chain

-The digital link with the milling machine is an important milestone on the journey to automated large-scale production in dental technology.
+Linking up with the milling machine is an important milestone on the journey to automated series production in dental technology.
 Experts have extended the IT interface of additive production systems for this purpose.
 The hybrid workflow makes it possible to print and subsequently post-process implant-supported dentures and telescopic parts with milling technology.
 Thanks to the highly precise results, implants and dental prostheses can be safely screwed in place.

 This is what a hybrid workflow looks like in practice

 Book an appointment for our AM Showroom now – in person or online!